flet-dev/website/docs/controls/text.md

 The color in which to paint the text decorations.

-### `decoration_thickness`

-The thickness of the decoration stroke as a multiplier of the thickness defined by the font.

 ### `decoration_style`

 The style in which to paint the text decorations (e.g., dashed).